-The Fraser Coast Walk and Cycle Strategy(October 2010) supported the development of the Fraser Coast Planning Scheme.
+The Fraser Coast Walk and Cycle Strategy(October 2010) supported the development of the Sustainable Growth Strategy 2031 and the Fraser Coast Planning Scheme.
 It sets out the overall direction for infrastructure provision, education and information requirements to support active transport in the Fraser Coast Local Government Area.
-This revised version will inform future amendments to the Priority Infrastructure Plan and other planning documents.
+This revised version will inform future amendments to the Priority Infrastructure Plan.